vanbumi/CodeJournal/Ruby On Rails/2-Rails Migration-Rename-field-or-column.md

 When the up and down methods are specifically defined, migrations and rollbacks both function properly.
 This leads to a more general point: whenever you create a migration, check to make sure it can be rolled back and migrated successfully.

+# Error!

 ## Error migration because of mistaken or typo, can not do rake db:migrate

 ![error migration](http://res.cloudinary.com/medio/image/upload/v1472528990/error_migration_vqznez.png)

+Solution:

-	What I did go to database and delete that field manualy and
+	What I have done, go to database and delete that field manualy

+and

 	do rake db:migrate

+## Another Error mysql

+	rake aborted!
+	StandardError: An error has occurred, all later migrations canceled:

+	Mysql2::Error: Table 'kuesioner_pbls' already exists:

+My solution on remote database:

+	mysql -u ... -p ...

+	show databases;

+	use database ...;

+	drop database ...;

+	done